Concise

 Revision Request Terms:

-16.15.
-Revision requests are provided as part of your approved scope of services only within RIBA Work Stage 2.
+16.20.
+Revision requests are provided as part of your approved scope of services only within RIBA Work Stage 2 as stated within clause 9.3 (b).

-16.16.
-The Architect/Consultant can undertake revision requests within any RIBA Work Stage, but this will incur additional charges to your approved quotation.
+16.21.
+The Architecture North Ltd can undertake revision requests within any RIBA Work Stage, but this will incur additional charges to your approved quotation.

 The Client's Process for Communicating and Documenting Revision Requests:

-16.25.
-The Architect/Consultant will review the revision request and respond to the client by email within the agreed-upon timeframe specified in the contract.
+16.30.
+The Architecture North Ltd will review the revision request and respond to the client by email within the agreed-upon timeframe specified in the contract.

-16.27 If the client agrees to the proposed revisions, they must provide their approval by signing off on the project revision via the following link: www.architecturenorth.co.uk/clients-area/revision-requests/approval.
+16.32 If the client agrees to the proposed revisions, they must provide their approval by signing off by their Client-Sign Off Link.

 Change Order.

-16.28.
-The Architect/Consultant will create an official change order document that includes a description of the proposed revisions, the revised scope of work, the project schedule timeline, and any other pertinent details related to the change.
+16.33.
+The Architecture North Ltd will create an official change order document that includes a description of the proposed revisions, the revised scope of work, the project schedule timeline, and any other pertinent details related to the change.

 Client Approval of Revision Request.

-The client will demonstrate their approval and acceptance of the revised proposed scope of work by signing the revision request order form.
+16.34.
+The client will demonstrate their approval and acceptance of the revised proposed scope of work by signing off through their Client Sign-Off Link.

 17. RIBA Work Stage 6: Project Handover and Close Out.